 "Words do not always echo feelings.
 You saw two enemies.
 I saw two young beings fighting an attraction they knew was inappropriate."

 Sasha and Daichi in Greek Ninja.
 They hate each other's guts, yet Eleonora points out that they are a match made in heaven.
 So she's onto them...

 Benny and Jason in the Doctor Who New Adventures novel Death and Diplomacy.
 Eventually Jason's Non-Human Sidekick gives them an infuriated psych evaluation on the grounds that "If I hear one more sexually-charged and mutually misunderstood argument I'm going to shoot the pair of you!"

-The Kingdom And The Crown during the second book has the main character Simeon develop this with the main antangonists' daughter, Miriam.
+The Kingdom and the Crown during the second book has the main character Simeon develop this with the main antagonists' daughter, Miriam.
 They resolve it by the end and get married in the third book.

 Downton Abbey has Matthew and Mary.
 So, so much, particularly in Series 1.

 Mary: I've been studying the story of Andromeda; do you know it?

 Matthew: (suspiciously) Why?

 Mary: Her father was King Cepheus, whose country was being ravaged by storms.
 And, in the end, he decided the only way to appease the gods was to sacrifice his eldest daughter to a hideous sea monster.
 So they chained her, naked, to a rock—